 How Badly is Putin’s Food Ban Hurting Russia?

 Russia’s ongoing food ban, which President Putin put into effect two months ago now, has created a “ripple effect” throughout Europe, affecting everything from Polish apples to Finnish cheese.
-But perhaps the country hit hardest by the ban is Russia itself, which, according to recent reports, is currently suffering an inflation rate of 8 percent.
-Food prices in September alone climbed 11.4 percent, the Moscow Times notes.
+But perhaps the country hit hardest by the ban is Russia itself, which, according to recent reports, is currently suffering an inflation rate of more than 8% per yer.
+Food prices in September alone climbed 11.4% on the year, the Moscow Times notes.

-The Moscow Times says prices rose fastest on meat and fowl, which rose an astounding 16.8 percent and 14.1 percent, respectively.
+According to the Moscow Times, prices rose fastest on meat and fowl, which rose an astounding 16.8% and 14.1% on the year, respectively.

 The food ban originally affected “all imports of meat, fish, vegetables, milk, and milk products from the U.S., European Union, Canada, Norway, and Australia.
 It’s been in effect since August 7th and applies to all Western nations that are currently imposing economic sanctions against Russia for its annexation of Crimea,” according to Bloomberg.